dfeng/notes/text-recognition.md

 ## (Implicit) Language Model

 Currently, we're doing character level predictions, and our receptive field is roughly enough to probably see one character each side usually (depending on the font size!).
 On the other hand, most SOTA models now use some kind of decoder/sequence model (e.g. LSTM), allowing for longer-range dependence and hence (character-level) "language models".

+For me, the language model should be used as a last resort